kewisch/action-web-ext/README.md

 sign
 ----

 Send the add-on for signature to AMO.
 To reduce the load on AMO servers, please don't use this for on-commit or nightly builds.
 If you want to test your add-on you can do so in `about:debugging`.
 Using this for betas or releases is great though, especially in combination with [softprops/action-gh-release](https://github.com/softprops/action-gh-release).

-Under the hood, the action uses [mozilla/sign-addon](https://github.com/mozilla/sign-addon) directly.
-Please note that when using the `listed` channel this action will always succeed.
-Things will get better after https://github.com/mozilla/sign-addon/pull/314, but for `listed` it will not be possible to immediately get the signed add-on.
+Under the hood, the action uses [mozilla/sign-addon](https://github.com/mozilla/sign-addon).
+Please note that listed add-ons will not be signed immediately, this is indicated during the build process but is not counted as a failure.

 You can use the following extra options:
 * `apiKey`: The API key used for signing